JeffreyRiggle/my-site/content/blog/page-rank/index.md

 ## Examining some implemenations

-I find it helpful to see how others have implemented the solution.
+I also find it helpful to see how others have implemented the solution.
 The following are a couple of implemenations publically shared on Github that I used to better understand how others have implemented this algorithm.

 ### Memgraph